amber-hb/paradoxanthology/readme.txt

 Have XAAMP installed and run Apache & MySql
 Create a database called: nodejs_login
 Import the database.sql file in to the nodejs_login database

+To have the shop and contact form working on localhost:
+You will need to create a .env in the root project folder which contains server.js The reason for this is that GitHub ignores the .env file as it contains sensitive information that shouldn't be shared.
+In this file you must provide:

+STRIPE_SECRET_KEY=
+STRIPE_PUBLIC_KEY=

+A stripe key can be obtained by signing up at Stripe Checkout, and a gmail login must also be provided as:

+EMAIL=
+PASS=